imperva/terraform-provider-incapsula/website/docs/r/account_user.html.markdown

 ### SubAccount User Assignment Usage Manage by Account

 For SubAccount we are not creating a new user but assigning an existing user from the parent Account.
-In terms of the TF resource, it means the email attribute must be taken from an existing user, hardcoded or by reference (preferred option).
+In terms of the TF resource, it means the email attribute must be taken from an existing user, by reference (preferred option) or hardcoded.
-The first and last name are redundant and then, ignored and taken from the existing chosen account.
+The first and last name are redundant and then, ignored and taken from the existing selected account.
-The roles have to be chosen independently, they are not coming from the existing user.
+The roles have to be selected independently, they are not taken from the existing user.

 ```hcl
 resource "incapsula_account_role" "role_1" {